Frappuccino: North American Coffee Partnership

 In 1994, PepsiCo and Starbucks formed an entity called the North American Coffee Partnership.
 The joint venture was created so that ready-to-drink products using the Starbucks name could be distributed using Pepsi's global network.
 The Frappuccino was the joint venture's first product.

+High sugar content

+The Frappuccino beverages contain a high level of sugar.
+A 16 usfloz, or "grande", beverage has significantly more than the 36 or 32 grams of sugar that the American Heart Association suggests that men or women, respectively, should have in a day.
+For example, a grande Sugar Cookie Almondmilk Frappuccino contains 58 grams of sugar, a grande Matcha Creme Frappuccino has 61 grams, and a grande Pumpkin Spice Frappuccino has 65 grams.